tanutcho/interfaces-guide/NAS-usage/Docker.md

 --port $PORT --notebook-dir=/mount
 ```

-2. Access container
+2. Access the 'Container' or 'Jupyter'
- - attach the Container
+ - attach the 'Container'
 ```console
 docker attach `CONTAINER_NAME`
 ```

-- or Jupyter Container
+- or 'Jupyter Container'
   - Go to Jupyter Container URL
   - Create a new terminal: click `New` --> `Terminal`